 Compare the earnings growth rate of the past four quarters with long-term EPS growth rate.
 Earnings growth in the past 4 quarters should be at least half of the long-term EPS growth rate.
 A stock should not be considered if it posted several quarters of skimpy earnings.
 ADM had 2 quarters of skimpy growth in the last 2 years.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 12.21%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -27.27%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for ADM is -27.3%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 15.07%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 138.24%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -27.27% must be greater than or equal to the historical growth which is -7.35%.
-Since this is not the case ADM would therefore fail this test.
+The EPS growth rate for the current quarter, 138.24% must be greater than or equal to the historical growth which is -7.35%.
+ADM would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]